beejjorgensen/bgc/src/bgc_part_2400_signal.md

 }
 ```

-That's pretty ugly, all right.
-Later when we look at lock-free atomic
+Later when we look at lock-free atomic variables, we'll see a way to fix
-variables, we'll see a way to fix the `count` version (assuming
+the `count` version (assuming lock-free atomic variables are available
-lock-free atomic variables are available on your particular system), but
+on your particular system).
-we're getting into zanyland here.

 This is why at the beginning, I was suggesting checking out your OS's
 built-in signal system as a probably-superior alternative.